 It may come from exploring and discovering new places.

-Perhaps you feel most alive when you’re connecting with nature by hiking, gardening, strolling along a beach, or watching a beautiful sunset.
+Perhaps you feel most alive when you’re connecting with nature by hiking, gardening, spending time in the woods, strolling along a beach, or watching a beautiful sunset.

 Maybe you’re most happy when you are spending time with good friends and loved ones.

 Fulfillment may come from simply relaxing with a good book, listening to your favorite music, visiting a museum, or watching a movie or play.

 Perhaps you have been conditioned by several decades of work that you must be productive.
 After you retire, it may be difficult to re-program yourself to believe that you don’t always have to be productive.

 Activities that bring you fulfillment don’t have to be productive.
 They can be, but that’s not required.

 If you are a parent or your career has been focused on helping others, you may still feel like your time must be spent helping others.
 Of course, it’s wonderful to do things for others.
 But it’s also good to do things just for you.
 You worked hard during your career working for someone else.
 Now it’s time to focus on you.
 You’ve earned it.